vcheeze/mammon-manager/README.md

 ### How to run
 For the server, `cd` into the server directory in your terminal and run `npm run start`.

+For the client, `cd` into the client directory and run `npm run serve`.

 ### Useful Resources
 MongoDB, Node-Express stack:
 * https://getstream.io/blog/building-a-node-js-powered-api-with-express-mongoose-mongodb